jtuttle/baku/README.md

 be continually iterating and improving on it as I use it for my personal game development projects.
 Enjoy!

+## Quick Start

+The [[Quick Start Guide]] will walk you through setting up a basic project with Gosu and Baku.

 ## Installation

 Add this line to your application's Gemfile: